concord-workflow/mica/docs/design.md

 Use Mica Views to create projections of data.

-For example, given an entity (a list of clients of Acme Corp):
+For example, given a couple of entities like so:

 ```yaml
 name: clients-20240101